robinhood/faust/docs/userguide/streams.rst

 Basics
 ======

-A stream is an infinite async iterable, being passed messages consumed from a channel/topic:
+A stream is an infinite async iterable, consuming messages from a channel/topic:

 .. sourcecode:: python